 Now, some judge has got to be going out of his mind, even worse than Judge Ellis, because that judge was made a fool of.

-So it it spawns an investigation.
+So it spawns an investigation.

 The investigation produces no evidence of anything involving President Trump and Russians.

-And somehow Comey comes along and makes it into a criminal investigation.
+And somehow, Comey comes along and makes it into a criminal investigation.

-And now we know that the criminal investigation itself, of course, we also have to put in there that uh James Comey said that he created this memo after his meeting with the president, leaked it to the press for the sole appointment of getting a special counsel, which was miraculously appointed.
+And now we know that the criminal investigation itself, of course, we also have to put in there that James Comey said that he created this memo after his meeting with the president, leaked it to the press for the sole appointment of getting a special counsel, which was miraculously appointed.

-Now, could you imagine, and you were a U.S. attorney, uh, Rudy, and you were also a high-ranking Justice Department official.
+Now, could you imagine, and you were a U.S. attorney, Rudy, and you were also a high-ranking Justice Department official.

-Could you imagine if an IRS agent or an FBI agent were to release their 302 form uh to the press?
+Could you imagine if an IRS agent or an FBI agent were to release their 302 form to the press?

 What would happen to those agents?

-Uh it's a it's a crime uh to uh to do it.
+It's a crime to do it.

 This was a planned, completely thought-out, corrupt scheme on the part of Comey.

-So it didn't come from him, it came from this professor.
+So it didn't come from him.

-He he wants us to believe that at the time of the Flynn conversation, he felt that he was being obstructed.
+He wants us to believe that at the time of the Flynn conversation, he felt that he was being obstructed.

-However, he never told anybody about it, he never reported it.
+However, he never told anybody about it.

-He then all he testifies under oath after it and before he releases the memo that he had not been obstructed in any way.
+He then he testifies under oath after it and before he releases the memo that he had not been obstructed in any way.

-You can have Jared on later, Greg Jarrett, he says it's not happened in my experience under oath.
+He says, it's not happened in my experience under oath.

 Right.